-In particular, the museums created and supported by the Piraeus Bank Group Cultural Foundation (PIOP) are trying to highlight traditional methods of how previous generations harnessed Greece’s natural resources.
+In particular, the museums created and supported by the Piraeus Bank Group Cultural Foundation (PIOP) highlight traditional methods of how previous generations harnessed Greece’s natural resources.

 The Open-Air Water Power Museum in Dimitsana